Lotti Golden: Motor-Cycle 2025 Reissue

 inch of her life.
 Gage, who interviewed Golden for the reissue piece, states: "As for how caught up [in it] she got, Golden just laughs.
 "It's gradual.
 Like watching your hair and nails grow,” she says..."

 When Golden presented her songs to producer Bob Crewe, he was taken aback, exclaiming "Good God, who are your friends?"
 Gage continues, "Golden's friends, it turned out, were a motley band of misfits, underground outcasts who slummed around the East Village and Lower East Side.
 Drag queens, drug dealers, wannabe artists, and soon-to-be burnouts, all slouching toward Bethlehem," referencing Joan Didion's iconic depictions of the West Coast Sixties Counterculture as a kind of parallel to Golden's story.

-While working on the article, Gage checked in with Lenny Kaye founding member of the Patti Smith band who describes Motor-Cycle as so outré that it only could have been produced in the Sixties on major label like Atlantic, when recoding companies would invest artistic experimentation and innovation supporting artists like Golden, echoing Azerrad's thoughts about how a record as out of the mainstream as Motor-Cycle could have been supported by a record company.
+While working on the article, Gage checked in with Lenny Kaye founding member of the Patti Smith band who describes Motor-Cycle as so outré that it only could have been produced in the Sixties on major label like Atlantic, when recording companies would invest artistic experimentation and innovation supporting artists like Golden, echoing Azerrad's thoughts about how a record as out of the mainstream as Motor-Cycle could have been supported by a record company.

-Additional press on Golden's Motor-Cycle includes articles in The Second Disk,Uncut, That Eric Alper, US Rocker,Bay Area Reporter, Psychedelic Baby, Ugly Things Magazine and more, including an in-depth piece by Charles Donovan of Record Collector interviewing Golden for a six-page feature story titled "Lotti Golden; One in a Bullion," with photographs from the Warner/Atlantic archives.
+Additional press on Golden's Motor-Cycle includes articles in The Second Disk,Uncut, That Eric Alper, US Rocker, Bay Area Reporter, Psychedelic Baby, Ugly Things Magazine and more, including an in-depth piece by Charles Donovan of Record Collector interviewing Golden for a six-page feature story titled "Lotti Golden; One in a Bullion," with photographs from the Warner/Atlantic archives.